VolantisDev/Launchpad/README.md

 The setup screen that runs on first launch will walk you through some initial options and get you started detecting your games and creating your first launchers.

-Once youv'e got some launchers created, simply Build All, and you will have a .exe file for each game launcher that you can add to Steam or any other platform.
+Once you've got some launchers created, simply Build All, and you will have a .exe file for each game launcher that you can add to Steam or any other platform.

 ## Updating Launchpad